2015 NMLRA Scholarship Recipients

 6. Economic status and need of an applicant will be considered a favorable factor when all other conditions appear equal.
 Applicants that show active participation at NMLRA events will be eligible for higher consideration in that respective area.

-7. An awarded scholarship will be held until a paid-in-full receipt for tuition, or other proof of enrollment in a College or University, has been received by the NMLRA Scholarship Chairman.
+7. An awarded scholarship will be held until a paid-in-full receipt for tuition, or other proof of enrollment in a College or University, has been received by the NMLRA Office.
 Non-receipt of proof of enrollment will disqualify the awardee, with consideration then given to next best, qualified applicant.

 8. All applicants will be notified as soon as possible as to their award status.